Runtime logs¶

 In the Graph service configuration file, apply the following settings and restart the service:

-.
+max_log_sizeparameter sets the maximum size of a single log file in MB, such as500.
 Once this size is exceeded, a new log file is automatically created.
-The default value is1800
+The default value is1800.

 - By setting